The Ultimate Guide to Running Successful Flash Sales – Part 2

 What if you had only 24 hours to get 100 product sales or risk your business going under?
 Before pinching yourself to wake up from this nightmare, consider that this scenario may not be as grim as you think.
 That’s because you always have the chance to increase your numbers by running a flash sale promoting your products at deep discounts.

-Flash sales are exciting little sales events that pack a super HUGE punch.
-Running a flash sale could potentially generate a 35% lift in transaction rates and bring in new and return customers to your business.
+Flash sales are sales events that pack a massive punch in a short period.
+Running a flash sale could potentially generate a 35% lift in transaction rates and bring new and returning customers to your business.

 But, here’s the thing…

-Just because flash sales are lucrative doesn’t mean they will work for you.
-You have to fully prepare, set specific goals, and know your audience to tip the scales in your favor.
-Don’t worry though, we can help.
+Just because flash sales can be lucrative doesn’t necessarily mean they will work for you.
+To ensure the best results possible, you need to prepare fully, set specific goals, and know your audience to tip the scales in your favor.

 In phase #3 (later on in this article), we will discuss what metrics to track for your flash sales.
-Use these for your test sales also and only move forward with much larger sales when you are pleased with your test-sale results.
+Use the same metrics for testing and only move forward with full-scale sales when satisfied with your test results.

-Here are some questions to ask yourself after you run your test flash sale:
+Here are some questions to answer after you run your test flash sale: